the French flag

 Summary: Ideas for a Pure Phenomenology and Phenomenological Philosophy

-This work, published in 1913, describes the path that leads from the natural attitude to the phenomenological attitude.
-It is important to distinguish between phenomenology and psychology, and more generally between the sciences of fact and the sciences of essence.
-This is the starting point for a landmark critique of empiricism.
+This work, published in 1913, outlines the transition from the natural attitude to the phenomenological attitude.
+It is essential to distinguish phenomenology from psychology, and more broadly, the sciences of fact from the sciences of essence.
+This distinction forms the basis of a seminal critique of empiricism.

 Other works: The Crisis of European Sciences and Transcendental Phenomenology